 One Unit of West Pakistan October 1955

 One Unit of West Pakistan was established on 14th October 1955.
-The provinces of Punjab, Sindh, NWFP and Baluchistan would be amalgamated in one unit to establish parity between the two parts of the country.
+The provinces of Punjab, Sindh, NWFP, and Baluchistan would be amalgamated into one unit to establish parity between the two parts of the country.

 Separate or Joint Electorate

-Separate electorate was adopted on the demand of Muslims in 1909 by the British Government.
-But the minorities did not favour this after independence.
+A separate electorate was adopted on the demand of Muslims in 1909 by the British Government.
+But the minorities did not favor this after independence.
 Religious elements supported this as a part of heritage.

 East: decided for Joint Electorate.
 West: Separate electorate.